 Rose Month at Smallhythe Place

-This article was created for our June 2019 programme and has now finished.
-This June, we celebrate the roses at Smallhythe Place with Rose Month, running 29th May - 30th June.
+This June, we celebrate the roses at Smallhythe Place with Rose Month, running 27th May - 28th June.
 Scattered throughout the garden in their shades of reds, whites, pinks, purples and yellows, Smallhythe Place is a haven of over 120 rose plants and 60 unique varieties.

 " Of all the flowers, methinks a rose is best. "